Fontalvo22/to-do-list-cli/readme.md

 tasks -h
 ```

-The only two commands that you can execute without login are: register and login
+The only two commands that you can execute without login are: register and login.

+All the commands have a small delay (1 sec) for simulate a real net lag and you can look how the spinners works

 Before start using the app, try typing: